 Orthodontics and TMJ Disorders

-Orthodontics can control bites, and bites affect how faces grow; but orthodontists in the past have not been able to predictably improve how faces grow by altering the bite, and attempts to alter it by pushing on bones with screws and springs usually relapsed.
-Researchers identified some of the mechanisms involved in the growth processes that build the upper and lower jawbones, but they failed to recognize the important role of bite forces in stimulating those mechanisms and the adaptive systems needed to coordinate them, and they did not realize that jawbone growth continues during adulthood.
-More recently, all research on facial growth has been recently overtaken by the enormous demand for more effective esthetic teeth straightening mechanics.
+Orthodontics can control bites, and bites affect how faces grow, so orthodontics should be able to improve how faces grow; but most orthodontics in the US today just aligns the teeth for esthetics.
+During the last few decades of the twentieth century, researchers tried to understand facial growth, but it turned out to be too complex, and attempts to improve it by pushing on the bones with springs and wires usually relapsed.
+Researchers identified some of the mechanisms involved in the growth processes that build the upper and lower jawbones, but they failed to recognize the important role of bite forces in stimulating those growth mechanisms and the adaptive systems needed to coordinate them, and they did not realize that jawbone growth continues slowly during adulthood.

-Dental schools teach little about functional orthodontics, which has been popular in Europe for decades and is preferred by most TMJ specialists, because it is less concerned with the straightness of the teeth and more concerned with the positions and shapes of the jawbones and their ability to function as a healthy platform for the jaw to rest on and exercise against.
-Functional orthodontics employs removeable oral appliances which contain expansion screws, springs, and inclines designed to reposition the jawbones as well as the teeth.
-The appliances can be removed for cleaning, eating, and important social functions; but they must be worn most of the time during the period of active treatment.
+Functional orthodontics has been popular in Europe for decades, and it is preferred by most TMJ specialists, because it is less concerned with the straightness of the teeth and more concerned with alignment and development of the jawbones.
+It employs removeable oral appliances containing expansion screws, springs, and inclines designed to shape and position the jawbones.
+It can also align the teeth, but not as perfectly as braces can.
+The appliances can be removed for cleaning, eating, and important social functions; but they must be worn most of the time during active treatment.

 Both of these orthodontic techniques, (esthetic and functional), have advantages and disadvantages in different situations.
 Therefore, if you are considering orthodontics, the following information should help you and your dentist understand your options.
-The first half of the following paper explains and contrasts these two different orthodontic styles.
-The second half of the paper describes the most common orthodontic problems we see today and how they are treated using each of the two orthodontic styles.
-The goal of the paper is to enable parents to look at their children and judge the type of orthodontics they will need.
+The first half explains and contrasts these two different orthodontic styles, and the second half describes how the most common orthodontic problems are treated by each.
+The goal is to enable parents to look at their children and judge the type of orthodontics they will need.

 ESTHETIC ORTHODONTICS

-In the 1950s, dentists believed that the shapes and positions of the jawbones are determined by genetics, and therefore the goal of orthodontics was simply to straighten the teeth within the existing bone structure.
+BRACES - In the 1950s, dentists believed that the shapes and positions of the jawbones are determined by genetics, and therefore the goal of orthodontics was simply to straighten the teeth within the existing bone structure.
 Dentists in the United States developed a clever system of metal brackets glued to the exact center of each tooth and connected by a series of pre-fabricated precisely curved arch wires to align all the teeth until they conform exactly to the curve of the arch wires.
-The technique provides excellent control of every aspect of each tooth's position, and it does not require patient cooperation, as long as there is sufficient underlying jawbone present and the child can be brought in for regular adjustments.
-If the jawbones are too small to accommodate all the teeth, permanent premolar teeth are removed, and the rest of the teeth are rearranged to fit within the small jawbones, or the jawbones are reshaped surgically.
+The technique provides excellent control of every aspect of each tooth's position, and it does not require patient cooperation.
+The teeth can be straightened as long as there is sufficient underlying jawbone and the child can be brought in for regular adjustments.
+If the jawbones are too small to accommodate all the teeth, permanent premolar teeth are removed, and the rest of the teeth are rearranged to fit within the small jawbones.

-Unfortunately, esthetic orthodontics can inhibit jaw muscle development, because pressure on teeth keeps them tender, which causes the jaw closing muscles to fire weakly, which can prevent them from gaining the strength they need to regulate facial growth.
-In addition, orthodontists usually place braces during the pubertal growth spurt, when jaw muscle development should be most rapid, and when inhibiting it has the most damaging effects.
+Unfortunately, braces can inhibit jaw muscle development, because the pressure they apply to the teeth keeps them tender, which causes the jaw closing muscles to fire weakly and carefully, which can prevent them from gaining the strength they need to regulate facial growth.
+In addition, this inhibition of jaw muscle development usually occurs at the worst possible time, because orthodontists wait to place braces until the second molars have erupted in order to include them in the alignment, which is also about the time of the pubertal growth spurt, when jaw muscle development should be most rapid, and when inhibiting it has the most damaging effects.

-(such as invisalign) employ a series of removable computer generated plastic shells to align the upper and lower teeth in a manner very similar to braces but with more convenience and less control.
-The appliances cannot easily open or close spaces between teeth; but they can be removed for brushing, and they are usually worn for a shorter time period.
+CLEAR ALIGNERS employ a series of removable computer generated plastic shells to align the upper and lower teeth in a manner very similar to braces but with more convenience and less control.
+The appliances cannot easily open or close spaces between teeth or expand the dental arches; but they can be removed for brushing, and they are usually worn for a shorter time period.

-After esthetic orthodontics, retainers are needed to prevent relapse.
-One cause of this relapse is the "neutral zone" which holds the teeth in a balance between forces from the lips, cheeks, and tongue, as well as by the bite pushing them in opposite directions, as shown below.
+RETENTION - is needed after esthetic orthodontics to prevent relapse.
+If the teeth are not "retained", they tend to return to where they came from.
+One cause of this post-orthodontic relapse is the "neutral zone" which holds the teeth in a balance between forces from the lips, cheeks, tongue, and bite, as shown below.
 If a tooth moves outside of its neutral zone, these forces will move it back in.
 Esthetic orthodontics was not designed to take neutral zone forces into account.

 FUNCTIONAL ORTHODONTICS

-Recently, some functional orthodontic treatments have been repackaged for marketing to adults.
-ALF (advanced lightwire functional) appliances, which are made of wires soldered to bands glued onto the teeth, are thin and easy to wear; but they must be worn for a long time.
-DNA, RNA, and HOMEOBLOCK APPLIANCES are traditional screw type palate expansion appliances with finger springs that are sometimes marketed as treatments for obstructive sleep apnea; however, they cannot be expected to improve obstructive sleep apnea in most people, because the expansion occurs more than an inch from the obstruction.
-They are also sometimes marketed as, "epigenetic orthodontics"; which is a misleading term; because there is no evidence or likelihood that straightening the teeth or widening the palate of an adult will lead to straighter teeth or wider palates in their offspring.
+ADULT TREATMENT - In adults, everything moves more slowly, but the effects are still significant.
+Lower jawbones can be advanced and/or repositioned more symmetrically, and upper jawbones can be expanded.
+Recently, some old functional orthodontic treatments have been repackaged for marketing to adults.
+ALF (advanced lightwire functional) appliances, which are made of wires soldered to bands glued onto the teeth, are thin and easy to wear; but they must be worn for a long time, making it hard to keep the gums healthy.
+DNA, RNA, and HOMEOBLOCK APPLIANCES are traditional screw type palate expansion appliances that are sometimes marketed as treatments for obstructive sleep apnea, and they can facilitate nasal breathing; but the expansion in the nasal cavity occurs too far from the obstruction to have much effect on sleep apnea.
+These appliances are also marketed as, "epigenetic orthodontics"; which is misleading; because there is no evidence or likelihood that straightening the teeth or widening the palate of an adult will lead to straighter teeth or wider palates in their offspring.

-ORTHOTROPICS is a branch of functional orthodontics that focuses on tongue strength as a key to wide palates and healthy mandibular advancement.
-The tongue plays an important role in natural palatal expansion, because its resting posture guides the erupting upper teeth into the "neutral zone" around it.
-When people are born without tongues, the palate becomes very small and collapsed.
-However, that finding does not mean the tongue is responsible for palatal expansion or that stronger tongues are the key to wider palates.
-In fact, bottle fed infants get much less tongue exercise early in life than breast fed infants, and they can be expected to have weaker tongues; but they do not have significantly narrower palates.
-The tongue muscles are part of a network of craniofacial and neck muscles which all work together, and they all must be strengthened together.
-Orthotropic dentists generally use conventional palate expanders (bioblocs) along with tongue exercises and stretches.
+ORTHOTROPICS - is a style of functional orthodontics that also incorporates tongue exercises and stretches, based on the belief that tongue strength is the key to wide palates and healthy facial growth.
+The tongue naturally helps guide the erupting teeth into place, and people who are born without tongues develop narrow collapsed palates; but that does not mean the tongue is responsible for providing the forces that expand the palate.
+Bite forces expand palates.
+Bottle fed infants get much less tongue exercise early in life than breast fed infants, and they can be expected to have weaker tongues; but they do not have narrower palates.
+In fact, there are several devices for measuring tongue strength (such as the tongue digital spoon), but tongue strength has never been correlated to palate width.
+The tongue muscles are part of a network of craniofacial and neck muscles which all work together.
+To strengthen one requires strengthening them all.

-The ideal functional orthodontic treatment is strong chewing, because it provides the type of exercise that ensures healthy jaw muscles, which regulate facial growth naturally.
-Babies need to nurse forcefully; and they need to transition from breast milk to food with consistency (rather than baby food) as they can handle it (baby led weaning), so their jaw muscles keep developing as the teeth are erupting.
-Once all the baby teeth are in, tough foods like dried fruit, whole nuts, and jerky act like a gym for the jaw muscles, because they prevent the opposing teeth from making physical contact, which stops the firing of the jaw muscles.
-In healthy jaw muscle exercise, the mandible pivots and slides on the resistant bolus without allowing the opposing teeth to penetrate it.
+HEALTHY CHEWING - is the ideal functional orthodontic treatment and myofunctional therapy.
+Tribal cultures that chew tough food don't have orthodontic problems or horizontal facial growth restrictions.
+Babies need to nurse forcefully; and they need to transition from breast milk to food with consistency rather than baby food, (baby led weaning), so their jaw muscles keep developing as the teeth are erupting.
+Once all the baby teeth are in, tough foods like dried fruit, whole nuts, and jerky act like a gym for the jaw muscles, because they prevent the opposing teeth from making physical contact, which immediately shuts down the jaw muscles by activating the jaw opening reflex.
+In healthy jaw muscle exercise, the jaw muscles fire in long smooth strokes uninterrupted by protective reflexes, and the mandible pivots and slides on the bolus without allowing the opposing teeth to penetrate it.

 COMPARATIVE ORTHODONTICS

-The two different styles of orthodontics are completely different tools, and they have very different applications.
-Braces can align all the teeth into perfectly curved upper and lower arches; but they also usually retract the jawbones, so they should be used for people who are mostly concerned with appearance and already have a good horizontal jawbone growth pattern.
-Functional orthodontics should be used when the pattern of facial growth needs to be improved for long term health.
-Ideally functional orthodontics is followed by braces or clear aligners like framing carpentry is followed by finish carpentry.
-The following text describes the way both of these different types of orthodontics deal with each of the common orthodontic problems that predispose a child to have TMJ disorders later in life - the narrow upper jawbone, the downwardly and backwardly rotating lower jawbone, excessive vertical face length, and the deep or steep overbite.
+The two different styles of orthodontics have very different applications.
+Braces are powerful esthetic tools.
+By dragging the roots through the bone in any direction desired, they can control every angle of a tooth's ultimate position.
+However, they have to move the roots slowly, or they can resorb.
+The process cannot do anything to prevent the development of a TMJ disorder later in life, because it cannot move big blocks of bone.
+Also, making the teeth tender for a long period of time can prevent jaw muscle development, which promotes vertical facial growth, so it should be used for people who already have a good horizontal facial growth pattern.
+In contrast, functional orthodontics should be used when the pattern of facial growth needs to be improved.
+Orthodontists worldwide agree that ideal treatment would start with functional orthodontics to shape and position the jawbones and then finish with braces to align the teeth, like framing followed by finish carpentry.
+The following text describes the way both of these different types of orthodontics deal with each of the common orthodontic problems that predispose a child to have TMJ disorders and airway problems later in life - the narrow upper jawbone, the downwardly and backwardly rotating lower jawbone, excessive vertical face length, and the deep or steep overbite.

 COMMON ORTHODONTIC PROBLEMS